-Workshops model hands-on learning and are intensive discussions led by a moderator.
-They emphasize participation by all session attendees and aim to develop professional skills or examine professional interests, responsibilities, and proficiencies.
+Workshops at our Annual Convention model hands-on learning and are interactive discussions led by a moderator.
+They aim to develop professional skills or examine professional interests, responsibilities, and proficiencies.

-Space for workshops will be limited, so please pre-register for interactive workshops starting in Fall 2020.
-If a workshop does not appear on "Registration and Membership," it has sold out, but email to be added to our waiting list.
+Space for workshops may be limited, so please pre-register (available at the end of October).
+If a workshop is sold out, it will no longer appear under "Registration and Membership," but you may email to be added to our waiting list.

-Exhibitors: Do you have a new service you would like to promote?
-All exhibitors have the opportunity to offer workshops in the Exhibit Hall at NeMLA's convention.
-NeMLA will promote your workshop as part of our Professionalization Initiatives, and convention attendees will have the opportunity to pre-register.
-Space is limited, and exhibitors who sign up after November 1 may be asked to share a workshop and may not be included in the workshops listed in our Winter 2021 newsletter.
-For more information, please email Claire Sommers, Promotions, Exhibits, and Professionalization Coordinator.
+Exhibitors have the opportunity to offer workshops at NeMLA.
+We will promote your workshop as part of our Professionalization Initiatives, and convention attendees will have the opportunity to pre-register.
+Exhibitors who sign up after November 1, 2021, may be asked to share a workshop.
+For more information, please email Claire Sommers, Exhibits and Professionalization Coordinator.